lmu-osc/Collaborative-RStudio-GitHub/pull-upstream.md

 ![](./assets/command-line.png)

-4. **RStdudio**: check in the Files tab that the new contributions appeared.
+4. **RStudio**: check in the Files tab that the new contributions appeared.

-5. **RStdudio**: push those local changes to your GitHub repository
+5. **RStudio**: push those local changes to your GitHub repository

 ![](./assets/final-push.png)